thegrumpys/odop/docs/Help/features.md

 performance of an existing design, ODO:P is at its best when used to develop solutions to difficult and highly constrained original design problems.

 * Analysis  is just the beginning ...

  The user's ability to enter independent variables and compute dependent variables is the most basic of the software's capabilities.
- In situations where that is the only capability, the designer is forced to iterate, basically guess values for inputs in order to produce the desired values of outputs.
+ With other tools where analysis is the only capability, the designer is forced to iterate, basically guessing values of inputs in order to produce the desired values of outputs.

 Inversion of design equations